IBMDevConnect/spring-boot-microservices-on-kubernetes/README.md

 ### 2. Create the Database service

 The backend consists of a MySQL database and the Spring Boot app.
 Each microservice has a Deployment and a Service.
 The deployment manages the pods started for each microservice.
 The Service creates a stable DNS entry for each microservice so they can reference their dependencies by name.

-* There are two ways to create the MySQL database backend:
-  **Use MySQL in container** *OR*
+  **Use MySQL in container**
-  **Use IBM Cloud Compose for MySQL**

-* Use MySQL in container _(Option 1)_
+* Use MySQL in container

 ```bash
 $ kubectl create -f account-database.yaml